 2. Have a set time to do your bookkeeping.

-To avoid feeling scattered and financially all over the place, make sure you schedule time to handle your books.
+To avoid feeling scattered with finances all over the place, make sure you schedule time to handle your books.
 If for some reason someone doesn’t pay you, you can have a system to keep it on your radar and avoid having the payment fall between the cracks.
 You’ll want to contact the payer to receive their payment promptly.
 This is not something you want to let slide.
 If weeks or months go by, you’ll have to remember when you did the work, track down the invoice sent, and contact the person that handles accounts payable.

 While it’s not a glamorous task to set aside time for bookkeeping, it’s vital to getting paid and will help streamline your business finances.
 Devote some time to this on a regular basis.
 Pick a day of the week and put it on the calendar.
 When you handle your invoices and payment regularly, you won’t have to spend as much time playing hide and seek with your money later on.
 For example, schedule a half hour or so to look and see what is due from customers.
 Also, try to be consistent when you send the invoices, so the client comes to expect them at a certain time.